webfactory/breakpoints-export/README.md

 # breakpoints-export Utility

-A JS utility that syncs (S)CSS breakpoints with runtime JavaScript by exporting breakpoint maps as CSS custom properties and providing a tiny JS helper to read and compare them against the current viewport (e.g. bp.lessThan, bp.greaterThan).
+A JS/SCSS utility that syncs (S)CSS breakpoints with runtime JavaScript by exporting breakpoint maps as CSS custom properties and providing a tiny JS helper to read and compare them against the current viewport (e.g. bp.lessThan, bp.greaterThan).

 ## Installation